Liverpool’s Local Environmental Plan Review

 Pleasure Point

-*No changes are proposed to rural land under the LLEP 2008, as a Rural Lands Strategy will be developed and community engagement will occur separately, prior to amending the LLEP 2008
+*No changes are proposed to rural land under the LLEP 2008, as the outcomes of the Rural Lands Strategy will be actioned separately.

 Extensive community engagement occurred during 2019 and 2020, as part of developing the Local Strategic Planning Statement “Connected Liverpool 2040 (LSPS).
 Council heard the strategic planning priorities of the community which have been included in the final LSPS document.
 This LEP Review is addressing the priorities in the LSPS, notably protecting the suburban character of residential areas.